 “You are braver than you believe, stronger than you seem, and smarter than you think.” – Winnie the Pooh.

-While I can’t offer advice, I do read every comment.
-I encourage you to respond to other readers’ comments if you feel led, and to share your experience.
+Your big and little comments are welcome below!
+Share your experience, and respond to other readers’ comments.
 Writing often brings clarity and insight, and can help you figure out what you really want to do with your life.